bnc19/YF_in_Asia/README.md

 The data folder contains:

-* asia_flows_country.csv: Cumulative number of passenger journeys made between countries endemic for yellow fever and countries in Asia during 2016, obtained from the International Air Transport Association.
+* asia_flows_country.csv: Cumulative number of passenger journeys made between countries endemic for yellow fever and countries in Asia during 2016, obtained from the International Air Transport Association (IATA).

-* asia_flows_airport.csv: Cumulative number of passenger journeys made between countries endemic for yellow fever and airports in Asia during 2016, International Air Transport Association.
+* asia_flows_airport.csv: Cumulative number of passenger journeys made between countries endemic for yellow fever and airports in Asia during 2016, obtained from the IATA.

 * asia_ec_locations_airport.csv: Data about each endemic country.
 For each endemic country there is: a location code, the population size, the average number of days international travellers stay for, the cumulative incidence of yellow